What is Globalization ? Meaning and it’s Importance

 POSITIVE IMPACTS OF GLOBALIZATION

-Gives access to a larger market– through globalization countries and companies have access to a bigger consumer base.
+Through globalization countries and companies have access to a bigger consumer base.
 Instead of only selling products in their country a business can expand to other regions boosting sales and in the process making more money.

-Provides cheaper goods for consumers– because of globalization a lot of companies are moving to areas where their cost of production is low they, in turn, offer cheaper products because they are not expensive to make hence lower prices for consumers.
+Because of globalization a lot of companies are moving to areas where their cost of production is low they, in turn, offer cheaper products because they are not expensive to make hence lower prices for consumers.

-Globalization lets countries do what they do best– For example, a country can buy cheap steel from another country instead of making its own steel.
+For example, a country can buy cheap steel from another country instead of making its own steel.
 They can then focus their efforts on making other things they are good at like computers and export them to the countries they import cheap steal from.

-Promotes world peace and unity– Globalization brings governments together so that they can tackle common goals together.
+Globalization brings governments together so that they can tackle common goals together.
 For example, due to globalization world leaders have seen the impact of pollution and have resolved to tackle climate change together.
 Also, it is unlikely that a country trading a lot of products and services with another will attack it or want to go to war with it.

 NEGATIVE IMPACTS OF GLOBALIZATION

-Causes environmental damage– globalization has led to increased production for businesses in order to meet global demand.
+Globalization has led to increased production for businesses in order to meet global demand.
 Increased production means more natural resources are used and this can be used up before they are regenerated leading to a negative impact on the environment.
 Also in developing countries rules and regulations on environmental protection are not as strict as in developed countries.
 This has seen some multinationals leave their countries to set up in developing countries to take advantage of this lax regulation in the process they manufacture products that are harmful to the environment.

-Causes Fluctuation of prices-increased competition means that businesses with the best prices win.
+Increased competition means that businesses with the best prices win.
 Due to competition prices are always fluctuating, for example, a country like the US has to reduce its prices often to compete with prices for the same product coming from China.
 China’s production costs are lower than the US hence they can have ridiculously low prices.
 For the US companies reducing prices will have a negative effect on their profits which in turn may led to actions like laying off workers.

-Job insecurity-Globalization provides a double-edged sword when it comes to jobs.
+Globalization provides a double-edged sword when it comes to jobs.
 It creates jobs for people in developing countries who provide cheaper manufacturing jobs.
 For example, many companies are setting up in India and China because wages and manufacturing jobs are cheaper there this means less opportunities in developed worlds.
 In short, globalization takes jobs from one country and provides them to another.
 This can be negative or positive depending on what part of the world you are in.